 Here are the 10 Steps to Cyber Security Strategy:

 #1.
 Network Security

 You need tools in place to protect your networks from attack.
-These tools should defend the network perimeter, filter out unauthorized access, and malicious content.
+These tools should defend the network perimeter, and filter out unauthorized access, and malicious content.
 It’s vital to monitor and test security controls as well.
 At Cybriant, this is our specialty.
-We offer 24/7 security monitoring services that will monitor your SIEM in our Managed SIEM service, or your endpoints in our Managed Detection and Response service.
-Our PREtect Service includes Managed SIEM, MDR, plus Patch and Vulnerability Management.
+We offer 24/7 security monitoring services that will monitor your SIEM in our Managed SIEM service or your endpoints in our Managed Detection and Response service.

 #2.
 User Education and Awareness